-2.1.3 Reading your data
+2.4 Reading your data

-The most important part is getting SPLASH to read your data format.
-If you are using a publically available code, it is reasonably likely that I have already written a read data subroutine which will read your dumps.
+The most important part is getting splash to read your data format.
+If you are using a publicly available code, it is reasonably likely that I have already written a read data subroutine which will read your dumps.
 If not it is best to look at some of the other examples and change the necessary parts to suit your data files.
 Note that reading directly from unformatted data files is much faster than reading from formatted (ascii) output.

-A standard "make" will create the binaries listed in Table 2 which read the corresponding data formats listed in the third column.
-Table 3 lists other data reads implemented but not compiled by default.
+A standard "make" will create the binaries listed in Binaries and data reads compiled by default which read the corresponding data formats listed in the third column.
+Other data reads implemented but not compiled by default lists other data reads implemented but not compiled by default.